Coordinated Degree Programs

 NUHS has partnered with the School of Public Health at University of Illinois at Chicago (UIC) to offer two coordinated degree programs.
 Exceptional DC students can now pursue the Master of Public Health or the Master of Science in Clinical and Translational Research at UIC while completing their DC program at NUHS.

 Advanced standing credits from each school allow students to finish both degrees in a shorter amount of time and for less tuition cost than if both programs were taken separately.
-In addition, there are scholarship opportunities available, funded by a grant from the National Institutes of Health's National Center for Complementary and Alternative Medicine (NCCAM).
+In addition, there are scholarship opportunities available, from the National Institutes of Health’s National Center for Complementary and Alternative Medicine (NCCAM).

 These academic degrees can prepare you for more career options including:

 For more information about careers in public health, see the PublicHealth Career Mart by the American Public Health Association.